melt-umn/melt-website/content/silver/concepts/unique-references.md

 ---
-title: Partial Decoration
+title: Unique References and Incremental Decoration
 weight: 300
 ---

 {{< toc >}}

-Partially decorated references are an extension to Silver's notion of [references to decorated trees](/silver/concepts/decorated-vs-undecorated).
+Unique references are an extension to Silver's notion of [references to decorated trees](/silver/concepts/decorated-vs-undecorated).

-**NOTE**: This feature is more experimental than average, and is subject to change!

-## The Exponential Redecoration Problem and `decExpr`
+## Motivating Example - The Exponential Redecoration Problem and `decExpr`

 Let's take as an example, compiling a simple language with integers, booleans, and overloaded operators.
 This language has an overloaded `&`, so that: